A variable containing a string does not need quotes

 several arguments here

-And so, thinking that we are safe by just putting quotes around everything can introduce a subtle bug, as we will see now:
+And so, we may thinking that we’re safe by just putting quotes around everything.
+This can introduce a subtle bug, as we see in the following:

 fish variables can be path-like

-The second gotcha is that some variables are path-like, like the PATH variable we looked at above.
+The second gotcha is that some variables are path-like, like the PATH variable we looked in the previous section.
 We can declare our own path variable like so:

 $ set --path mypath one two